hugsy/gef/docs/commands/got.md

 Display the current state of GOT table of the running process.

-The got command optionally takes the name of a function and filters the output displaying only the matching function.
+The `got` command optionally takes function names and filters the output displaying only the matching functions.
 ```
 gef➤ got
 ```

 ![gef-got](https://i.imgur.com/NHceezH.png)

+The applied filter partially matches the name of the functions, so you can do something like this.
 ```
 gef➤ got str
 gef➤ got fget